OddOneOut/bwp-recent-comments/readme.txt

 * Widget-ready
 * Template functions ready
 * Generate Zero SQL query for end-users
+* Possibility to trim post title to a certain number of words.
 * Possibility to trim comment to a specific number of words
 * Possibility to split long words into smaller chunks
 * WordPress Multi-site compatible (not tested with WPMU)